 Of course, you should, first of all, make sure that making and selling products based on your game is a good idea.
 Would your players really buy that?
 Why?
 What kind of products specifically?
 The good thing is that you don’t need to worry that much about all the logistics involved in making, selling and shipping a product.
 Well, at least that’s the case for some services for which I provide some brief descriptions below.

 The Monetizr will create a full-fledged swag shop for you, where your customers will find all they need for purchasing any of your items directly from your website or your social media; as well as from Unity, iOS, and Android games.
 Once you submit a logo, they will put your game-art on caps, t-shirts, hoodies, stickers, phone cases etc. You don’t need to stock, create, ship, handle returns, or manage any merchandise nor to maintain, secure, or arrange payment processes.
 They will ship worldwide, and if the buyer is in the US, it’s free shipping for all orders!
 Cool, right?
+That sounds like a pretty handy way of monetizing your game.
 You can check it out here.

 Spreadshirt doesn’t have the same resources found in Monetizr for bringing your merchandise to your customers straight from your game, but it will also allow you to create a storefront for selling your amazing stuff with your game them.
 Don’t be fooled by their name.
 They will make more than just t-shirts.
 Check them out here.

 Ponoko will turn a 3D model into a physical product.
 How about turning your game character into an action figure?
 Explore their website to learn more.

 Like in Ponoko, you can use Shapeways to upload your 3D model and make it into products.
 They will also give you a storefront.
 Click here and see if it’s for you.